fakero0t/vid_gen_pipeline/frontend/components/storyboard/README.md

 ## State Management

-The components integrate with the Zustand storyboard store (`store/storyboardStore.ts`) which provides:
+The components integrate with the Zustand scene store (`store/sceneStore.ts`) which provides:
 - Auto-save to localStorage
 - Server-Sent Events (SSE) for real-time updates
 - Polling fallback when SSE unavailable